lacchain/id-mailbox/README.md

  ```

 # 5. Sending a VC
- Before sending a new VC, it is required to encrypt it with the private key generated for that purpose
- in the DID method.
+ Before sending a new VC, it is required to encrypt it with the private key generated for that purpose with the DID method.
 The encrypted VC must be encoded into an array of bytes.
 To send a new VC, it is required to sign the keccak-256 hash challenge and attach it in the signature header.

 URL Path: /vc